voducthuan/question_classification/README.md

-# Information Extraction meets Ad hoc Information Retrieval
+# Question Classification Using Bi-LSTM